usask-rc/radiam-hubzero/README.md

 # radiam-hubzero

-Radiam component and module for HubZero
+Radiam component, module and plugin for HubZero

 ## Installation